vemonet/rdflib-endpoint/CONTRIBUTING.md

    hatch version fix
    ```

-3. Commit the new version, and create a new release on GitHub, which will automatically trigger the workflow to publish the new release to [PyPI](https://pypi.org/project/rdflib-endpoint/).
+3. Commit the new version, and **create a new release on GitHub**, which will automatically trigger the workflow to publish the new release to [PyPI](https://pypi.org/project/rdflib-endpoint/).

 You can also manually trigger the workflow from the Actions tab in your GitHub repository webpage if needed.